That dollar amount results from a 31.6% gain from $84.5 million 5 years earlier in 2020.

 Below are exports from Benin that result in negative net exports or product trade balance deficits.
 These negative net exports reveal product categories where foreign spending on home country Benin’s goods trail Beninese importer spending on foreign products.

 Benin has highly negative net exports and therefore deep international trade deficits under the cereals and mineral fuels including oil product categories.
-The cereals deficit was mostly for rice and, to a lesser extent, wheat and corn.
+Historically, the cereals deficit is mostly for rice and, to a lesser extent, wheat and corn.

 Beninese Export Companies